Have a question? Send it to us at email@example.com and we’ll post your question and our answer here.

 What percentage of submissions are accepted for publication the first time they are submitted?
 What percentage of papers are accepted for publication after revision and resubmission?

-We expect that most manuscripts will require some sort of minor changes in order to be published.
+We expect that most manuscripts will require some sort of presentation changes in order to be published.
 We do not know as of yet what percentage of manuscripts will be accepted.

 Does it cost money to submit?
 Is there a subscription fee?